 Anyone seeking or receiving mental health services through the Department of Behavioral Health ("DBH") or any Core Service Agency may file a grievance to challenge or express dissatisfaction with any denial of service, inadequate service, reduction or termination of service, etc. To assist a client with a DBH grievance, volunteers should consult with their case counseling attorney.
-For additional information about the DBH grievance process, call 1 (866) 866-5602 or (202) 673-4377, or visit http://dbh.dc.gov/.
+For additional information about the DBH grievance process, call the Consumer and Families Affairs Administration at (202) 673-4377, or visit http://dbh.dc.gov/service/consumer-rights.